NicoP93/NewsHW/homework_instructions.md

 9. Your site doesn't need to match the demo's style, but feel free to attempt something similar if you'd like.
 Otherwise, just be creative!

-### Commits

-Having an active and healthy commit history on GitHub is important for your future job search.
-It is also extremely important for making sure your work is saved in your repository.
-If something breaks, committing often ensures you are able to go back to a working version of your code.

-* Committing often is a signal to employers that you are actively working on your code and learning.

-  * We use the mantra “commit early and often.”
-This means that when you write code that works, add it and commit it!

-  * Numerous commits allow you to see how your app is progressing and give you a point to revert to if anything goes wrong.

-* Be clear and descriptive in your commit messaging.

-  * When writing a commit message, avoid vague messages like "fixed."
-Be descriptive so that you and anyone else looking at your repository knows what happened with each commit.

-* We would like you to have well over 200 commits by graduation, so commit early and often!

 ### Submission on BCS

 * **This assignment must be deployed.** * Please submit both the deployed Heroku link to your homework AND the link to the Github Repository!